-Most often, there is a sermon or homily delivered by our minister Rev. Paige Getty, hymn singing, a time for all ages, a sharing of our community’s joys and sorrows, special music from our Chalice Choir or musicians in our UUCC community, readings, and more.
+Most often, there is a reflection delivered by our minister Rev. Paige Getty, hymn singing, a time for all ages, a sharing of our community’s joys and sorrows, special music from our Chalice Choir or musicians in our UUCC community, readings, and more.

-But there are many variations – we have visiting ministers, lay speakers who give talks, pagan services with earth-centered rituals, services developed and led by our youth, two annual music services, and an annual Christmas pageant for all ages.
+But there are many variations — we have visiting ministers, lay speakers who offer reflections, Pagan services with earth-centered rituals, services created and led by our youth, two annual music services, and an annual Christmas pageant for all ages.
 Come visit, and come often to experience the many variations in our services.